cv05x/Employee-Salary-Predicition/README.md

 # Employee Salary Prediction using Machine Learning

-This project aims to predict employee salaries based on key features such as experience, education, and job role using machine learning techniques.
+This project aims to predict employee salaries based several inputs using machine learning techniques.
 The model is built using XGBoost and deployed with a user-friendly interface using Streamlit.

 ---